Dementia Friendly Newcastle

 Jesmond Library have dementia information and books.
 They also run activities.

-Nordoff Robbins Music Therapy Centre brings music therapy to schools, care homes, hospices, hospitals, mental health services, and brain injury units.
-Music therapy has many benefits for people affected by dementia – improves memory, cognitive skills, communication and social connections.
+Nordoff Robbins Music Therapy Centre brings music therapy to schools, care homes, hospices, hospitals, mental health services, brain injury units and they support people with dementia.

 Accessible spaces